marcelwgn/VisualTreeAnalyzers/readme.md

 ## Samples
 This repository also contains sample projects showing the different features of the VisualTreeAnalyzers library.
 All samples are located inside the `samples` folder.

-### AnalyzersSampleApp
+### VisualTreeAnalyzersSampleApp
-The AnalyzerSampleApp is a small app showing the different analyzers being used to highlight rendered pages.
+The VisualTreeAnalyzersSampleApp is a small app showcasing different analyzers and features of VisualTreeAnalyzers.

 ## Building the project
 To build the project, you need Visual Studio 2019 and the latest Windows 10 SDK.